QuickBirdEng/XCoordinator/README.md

 ## 👨‍✈️ Why coordinators
-* **Separation of responsibilities** by coordinator being only component knowing anything related to the flow of your application.
+* **Separation of responsibilities** by coordinator being the only component knowing anything related to the flow of your application.
 * **Reusable Views and ViewModels** because they do not contain any navigation logic.
 * **Less coupling between components**